PostHog/posthog.com/contents/handbook/strategy/overview.md

      * We want to make a product that the power-users that can code truly love.
      * We start with providing maximum flexibility for the power-users.
 This means a more flexible UX including SQL, so users can measure and diagnose product performance better through direct data access.
      * We then build opinionated workflows to guide users through the best practices.
      * But PostHog should still be intuitive for those who don't code.
-They feel they gain new powers/skills by using PostHog.
-     * We also want PostHog to still be a good experience for those that aren't familiar with the technical details of the product.
    * **Functionality and community**
      * We need to make sure our existing products in the platform have any major gaps in functionality closed, and that they integrate well with the rest of the product.
        * This allows us to move people from 3rd party products, for a simpler stack and faster growth and reinvestment.